What is the Emoluments Clause and what does it mean for Trump?

-President Donald Trump’s business career continues to raise legal and ethical questions, one of which is whether he is in violation of the Emoluments Clause.
+President Donald Trump’s business career continues to raise legal and ethical questions, one of which is whether he is in violation of the Emoluments Clause of the Constitution.

-The Clause, which forbids government officials from accepting payments and gifts from foreign governments, raises the question of profits the President continues to reap from a global Trump brand.
+The clause, which forbids government officials from accepting payments and gifts from foreign governments, raises the question of whether the president is allowed to continue collecting profits from a global Trump brand.

-On Monday, the Attorneys General of Maryland and the District of Columbia announced that they will file a lawsuit against Trump claiming the President "flagrantly" violated the Constitution’s Emoluments Clause by maintaining ownership of his businesses, namely his hotels, which is taking in foreign profits.
+On Monday, the attorneys general of Maryland and the District of Columbia announced that they will file a lawsuit against Trump claiming the president "flagrantly" violated the Emoluments Clause by maintaining ownership of his businesses after inauguration — particularly his hotels, which are taking in foreign profits.

 The allegation is a hefty one, so let’s break it all down: